gordonknoppe/magecheck/README.md

 * Apache requirements and optimizations
 * PHP requirements and optimizations
+* Magento optimizations (if Magento is installed)
 * MySQL optimizations (if Magento is installed)
-* Magento optimizations (if Magento is installed)

 How to use it
 -----------

 Copy the script to your server root.
-If Magento is detected and installed additional information about MySQL and Magento will be detected.
+If Magento is detected and installed additional information about MySQL and Magento will be checked.

 License
 -----------